Giveth/giveth-docs/dapps/givbacks.md

 Givers are able to claim their GIV after the round ends and a fraud review has been conducted.
 Donors will receive an email when the rewards are ready to be claimed on the [GIVbacks page](https://giveth.io/givbacks).
 A portion of the GIV will be liquid immediately, and the rest will increase the flowrate of their [GIVstream](https://giveth.io/givstream).
 To learn more about the GIVstream and how it works, check out our [documentation](https://docs.giveth.io/giveconomy/givstream/).
 For the purposes of this documentation, we will refer to the sum of the liquid amount and the amount allocated to the GIVstream from GIVbacks as `cumulative GIVbacks`.

+### Ranking & Calculation

 Note that, even with the GIVbacks program, a donation on Giveth is still a donation.
-The maximum value of the donor's `cumulative GIVbacks` is equal to 75% of the value of their donation, at the time of donation.
-If the value of the `1 million GIV` allocated to the GIVbacks round is more than 75% of the total value of all donations (at the time of each donation) during the round duration, then all eligible donors will get their respective maximum cumulative GIVbacks.
+The maximum value of the donor's `cumulative GIVbacks` could be anywhere from 50% up to 80% of the USD value of their donation, at the time of donation.
+The exact amount of GIVbacks they recieve will depend on the [project's GIVpower ranking](./GIVpower.md#project-ranking).
+Each verified project that has been boosted with [GIVpower](./GIVpower.md) will have a rank on the platform.
+The project that has been boosted with the most GIVpower for the previous bi-weekly round will offer the highest GIVbacks matching percentage (80%), while the lowest ranked project and unranked/unboosted projects for the previous round will receive the lowest GIVbacks matching percentage (50%).
+Each project from the bottom to the top ranked will have an incrementally higher GIVbacks matching percentage, you can learn more in the [GIVpower documentation](./GIVpower.md#project-ranking).

-If the total value of donations (at the time each donation) exceeds 75% of the `1 million GIV` allocated to the round, the `cumulative GIVbacks` for each donor is proportionately less and calculated as follows:
+ If, at the end of a round, the estimated amount of GIVbacks to distribute exceeds the limit of 1 million GIV per round then donors will receive proportionally less matching relative to the rank of the project (or lack thereof) they donated to, for each donation.
+This is calculated as follows:

 $$
-n = N \frac{v}{V}
+n = N \frac{g}{G}
 $$

 where:

 - n = Total cumulative amount of GIV tokens earned by the donor for a particular donation
 - N = Total number of GIV tokens allocated for distribution in the round (1 million GIV)
-- v = Value (in USD) of the donation at the time of donation
+- g = The estimated full amount of GIVbacks the donor could receive.
-- V = Total value (in USD) of all donations to eligible projects during the round
+- G = Total estimated amount of GIVbacks for all donors during the given round.

-GIV tokens earned through the GIVbacks program can be used throughout the GIVeconomy: for governance within the [GIVgarden](https://giveth.io/givgarden), to support the token by providing liquidity (and earning rewards!) in the [GIVfarm](https://giveth.io/givfarm), or for donating to projects on [Giveth](https://giveth.io/).
+GIV tokens earned through the GIVbacks program can be used throughout the GIVeconomy: for governance within the [GIVgarden](https://giveth.io/givgarden), to support the token by providing liquidity (and earning rewards!) in the [GIVfarm](https://giveth.io/givfarm), locking GIV & boosting projects with [GIVpower](https://giveth.io/givpower) or for donating to projects on [Giveth](https://giveth.io/).

 ## Harvesting GIVbacks